agaiasaracini/ORBmeta/README.md

 # ORBmeta

-The package implements the methodology developed by Copas et al. (2019) and Copas et al. (2014) as well as extensions, to adjust for outcome reportin bias (ORB) in meta-analyses.
+The package implements the methodology developed by Copas et al. (2019) and Copas et al. (2014) as well as extensions, to adjust for outcome reporting bias (ORB) in meta-analyses.

 # Installing ORBmeta